SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/anatomy_of_weaver_code.md

 ## Attachments

 ### ALDocument

+Leave this block as it is if possible.
+Prepares to use this document in the `ALDocumentBundle`.

 :::info
 What ALDocument does:
 1. Usually you need to attachment blocks for a PDF - a preview without a signature and the final document with a signature.
 ALDocument takes care of that for you.